Managed by the Scottish Wildlife Trust (SWT) as a nature reserve, Handa Island is a beautiful place and a fantastic day trip.

 Exciting sightings of the great skua or 'bonxie' and Arctic skuas are virtually guaranteed across the moorland areas of the island where they nest.
 There are also several families of red grouse and common snipe on the island, all of which are remarkably approachable.
 Arctic tern colonies have recently formed on the southern shores and the birds can be seen feeding in the shallows of the landing beach.

-Handa is accessible by boat from Tarbet.
-On arrival to the island visitors are met by Scottish Wildlife Trust Rangers and given a short introductory talk and a leaflet containing a map.
-This provides an opportunity to find out about recent wildlife sightings and ifnd out more about this scenic island.
-Most visitors spend at least three hours on Handa before returning to Tarbet.
+Handa is accessible by boat from Tarbet, see information below.
+On arrival to the island visitors will be met by SWT staff/volunteers and given a short introductory talk and a leaflet containing a map.
+This provides an opportunity to find out about recent sightings on the island and to ask the advice of the rangers.
+Most visitors spend at least 3 hours on the island.

 Tarbet Pier and Handa Island are signposted from the A894 about 3 miles north of Scourie and 3 miles south of Laxford Bridge.